andramaria1997/Google-Summer-of-Code/README.md

 What's new?
 Well, I managed to boot linux-next on the board without compiling FIT image, load it on the board through Ethernet and then boot it.
 I used uuu tool to boot through serial mode using .dtb file and kernel Image.
-I updated the tutorial on how to boot linux-next on imx8mq-pico-pi accordingly.
+I updated the tutorial on how to boot linux-next on imx8mq-pico-pi (mentioned in the previous post) accordingly.

 What is more, imx8mq-pico-pi.dts file which offers support for booting linux-next on the board, is now applied into kernel!
 The two patches are found here: [`.dts file`](https://git.kernel.org/pub/scm/linux/kernel/git/shawnguo/linux.git/commit/?h=for-next&id=356c27227b3b6aa824dcf11ffe632095e3cffe8a) and [`documentation`](https://git.kernel.org/pub/scm/linux/kernel/git/shawnguo/linux.git/commit/?h=for-next&id=1a47dc0240bf177878251fae10aabccbaa5a4f20).
+Upstreaming process is difficult, but realisable and worth it.
+I will come back soon with updates regarding the progress on working at the driver. :)